PythonNerd/JavaAssignments/README.md

 # JavaAssignments
 Projects from Object Oriented Programming.
 Credit is given to files I have not written.
+Permission to post these were given by my professor.

 [Polygon](/Polygon) | A simple Polygon class that creates polygons from points, finds the perimeters, average length, and verices, and other methods.